7Rocky/IoT_Microservices/README.md

 # IoT_Microservices

+You may check the web application at: https://iot-microservices.eu-gb.mybluemix.net.

 ## Before you begin

 You'll need to have at least Kubernetes (Minikube) and Docker installed on your machine to run the application.